ZupIT/ritchie-docs/content/en/Formulas/Share formulas.md

   xcode       Manage xcode objects
 ```

-   2. If you prefer, run the **`rit list repo`** command, that returns informations about the imported repositories, like the latest version and the last available version.
+2. If you prefer, run the **`rit list repo`** command, that returns informations about the imported repositories, like the current version and the last available version.

 ### How to see repo formulas